-- 1. To approve the draft Waste Reduction and Recycling Plan 2021-2025, for the purpose of community consultation. - 2.
+- 1. To approve the draft Waste Reduction and Reduction Plan 2021-2025, for the purpose of community consultation. - 2.
 To commence with community consultation for a four week period from 27 April 2021 to 28 May 2021. - 3.
 To consider all submissions made during this time. - 4.
-To authorise the Chief Executive Officer to make any necessary administrative amendments and to include a case study of community advocacy and involvement in the waste economy in the draft Plan prior to final publication.
+To authorise the Chief Executive Officer to make any necessary administrative amendments to the draft Plan prior to final publication.